BatchSync is a reliable and high speed solution for automating

 You can generate up to four different log files for each run of

-and error log.
+the files transferred, and an error log.

-There are various auto-rotation schemes available for log files,
+There are various auto-rotation schemes available for log files.

 Edition adds support for FTPS and SFTP over SSH2